99th Air Refueling Squadron: Strategic Air Command air refueling

 The 99th Air Refueling Squadron was activated at Turner Air Force Base, Georgia in July 1957 as a Boeing KC-135 Stratotanker squadron under Strategic Air Command (SAC) and assigned to the 4050th Air Refueling Wing.
-The following month it moved to Westover Air Force Base, Massachusetts, where wing headquarters was located.
+The following month it moved to Westover Air Force Base, Massachusetts, where the wing headquarters was located.
 Beginning in 1958, The 99th conducted theater and overseas air refueling.
 In 1963, the 4050th Wing, which was a Major Command controlled wing and could not continue its history if discontinued, was replaced by the 499th Air Refueling Wing, an Air Force controlled wing, which could continue its history through periods of inactive service.
 In December 1965, operational control of the squadron was transferred to the 99th Bombardment Wing, which became the parent of the squadron when the 499th Wing was inactivated in January 1966.

 Starting in 1965 the 99th supported operations in Southeast Asia.
 For its efforts, it earned the Air Force Outstanding Unit Award with Combat "V" Device and the Republic of Vietnam Gallantry Cross with Palm.
 During several periods after 1967, all squadron resources were transferred to units supporting the Vietnam War, although the squadron nominally remained at Westover.
 The squadron was inactivated in September 1973 as the 99th Wing reduced its operations in preparing Westover for transfer to the Air Force Reserve.